Community Chest

 The outcomes we are aiming to achieve are:

-• more residents can take part in community activities
+• more residents have the opportunity to take part in community activities

 • a wide range of activities are available in communities that meet the needs and interests of residents